Cimarron River (Arkansas River tributary): Description

-In northeastern New Mexico and far western Oklahoma, the river is known as the Dry Cimarron River, which is not completely dry, but sometimes its water entirely disappears under the sand in the riverbed.
+In northeastern New Mexico and far western Oklahoma, the headwater portion of the river is known as the Dry Cimarron River, due to there being another Cimarron River (Canadian River tributary) that runs wholly in New Mexico and has its headwaters in the Sangre de Cristo Mountains..
+The name is related to the river not being completely dry, but sometimes its water entirely disappears under the sand in the riverbed.
 The Dry Cimarron Scenic Byway follows the river from Folsom to the Oklahoma border.
 The waterway becomes simply the Cimarron River after being joined by Carrizozo Creek just inside the Oklahoma border, west of Kenton, Oklahoma.
 Carrizozo Creek also originates in New Mexico and exits into Oklahoma before re-entering New Mexico and then returning to Oklahoma before joining the river.

 In Oklahoma, it is further joined by North Carrizo Creek north-northeast of Kenton, Tesesquite Creek further to the east of Kenton, and South Carrizo Creek yet further to the east.
 It additionally joins with Cold Springs Creek, Ute Canyon Creek, and Flagg Springs Creek before crossing into Kansas.
 The river flows along the southern edges of Black Mesa, Oklahoma's highest point.
 As it first crosses the Kansas border, the river flows through the Cimarron National Grassland.

 At Guthrie, the river is joined by Cottonwood Creek (Cimarron River tributary), at a site known for frequent flooding.

 The Cimarron's water quality is rated as poor because the river flows through natural mineral deposits, salt plains, and saline springs, where it dissolves large amounts of minerals.
 It also collects quantities of red soil, which it carries to its terminus.
 Before the Keystone Dam was built, this silt was sufficient to discolor the Arkansas River downstream.